Frequently Asked Questions

 Is it FDA approved?

 Yes!
 Avazzia devices are FDA cleared for symptomatic relief and management of chronic intractable pain, post-traumatic and post-surgical pain.
-They is covered under the TENS unit umbrella of treatment devices and require a prescription for home use.
+They are grouped under the TENS unit umbrella of treatment devices (even though they do entirely different things like an apple and a banana are both fruit) and most models require a prescription for home use.
+Don't be confused by any required TENS warning labels that don't really apply.

 What kinds of results can I expect?

-Results will vary depending on the location of the pain, the cause of the pain, the length of time it has been present, and other factors such as smoking.
+Results will vary depending on the location of the pain, the cause of the pain, the length of time it has been present, and other factors such as smoking, hydration and nutrition.
 However, all types of pain can be reduced.
 Sometimes only one treatment is required.
 For example "ghost pain" from amputations requires only one brief treatment to essentially re-program the brain that there is nothing there.
-Other chronic conditions such as RSD, Rheumatoid Arthritis, fibromyalgia, diabetic neuropathy, etc. require multiple treatments over a period of time.
+Other chronic conditions such as CRPS/RSD, Rheumatoid Arthritis, fibromyalgia, diabetic neuropathy, etc. require multiple treatments over a period of time.
 Recurring conditions such as tendonitis, migraines, and carpal tunnel can be relieved quickly but require re-treatment if they return.

 What can it be used for?